Kris Kobach: Fish v. Kobach trial

 On February 18, 2016, the American Civil Liberties Union filed suit against Kobach and Kansas Secretary of Revenue Nick Jordan on behalf of Steven Wayne Fish and others alleging that the Documentary Proof of Citizenship requirement of the Kansas Secure and Fair Elections (SAFE) Act violated the National Voter Registration (Motor Voter) Act of 1993.
 A temporary injunction was issued on May 17, which was upheld by the appellate court in Denver on October 19.
 On June 23, 2017, Kobach was fined $1,000 for "deliberately attempting to mislead the court" on whether he was complying with the court orders in this case.

 In April 2018, Kobach was found to be in contempt of court for failing to follow an order by a federal judge to notify the approximately 18,000 voters whose voting registration was being held up by Kobach that they were fully registered and could vote.
 Kobach had at the time of the order assured the judge that he would notify these voters via postcard.
 More than 18 months later, the ACLU noted to the judge that Kobach had yet to do so.
 Trial hearings had run from March 6 to 19, 2018, with a contempt hearing for Mr. Kobach on March 20.

-On April 18, 2018, Julie A. Robinson the Chief Judge of the U.S. District Court of Kansas, officially ruled that Kobach was in contempt.
+On April 18, 2018, Julie A. Robinson the chief judge of the U.S. District Court of Kansas, officially ruled that Kobach was in contempt.
 He was not fined but was ordered to pay court costs, including more than $26,000 in attorney fees for the American Civil Liberties Union, which sought the contempt ruling and that "any further remedial measures" would be taken upon her ruling on the case.
 Moriah Day, a spokeswoman for Kobach's campaign for governor, said the secretary of state's office would appeal the decision and would have no other comment.
-Governor Jeff Coyler, who was competing against Kobach for the Republican gubernatorial nomination, said Kobach should be required to personally pay those fees that had been awarded.
+Governor Jeff Colyer, who was competing against Kobach for the Republican gubernatorial nomination, said Kobach should be required to personally pay those fees that had been awarded.
 The response of the Secretary's office was that Kobach is shielded from any such liability.
 Kobach did pay a $1,000 fine, per Judge Robinson's order, but he did so with a credit card belonging to a staff member who was detailed to Ukraine with the U.S. military.
 He accepted a diversion agreement the details of which remain confidential, in response to complaints made over his actions in the citizenship requirements case.
 In the agreement, he stipulated that he had failed to properly supervise attorneys and support staff.